Honest comparison · updated May 2026

 System-wide capture Text at cursor anywhere Text at cursor anywhere

-Friday review surface — None Keyboard-driven two-pane review for #inbox notes
+Inbox review surface × None Keyboard-driven two-pane review for #inbox notes

-Best for Cross-platform users who want the fastest typing-by-voice Mac users with a Markdown vault who want voice as structured input
+Best for Cross-platform users who want voice-at-cursor across Mac, Windows, and iOS Mac users with a Markdown vault who want voice as structured input

-Wispr Flow is the most polished cloud dictation app you can buy.
-Their team raised real money and shipped real product.
-Here's an honest take on what each tool does well — so you pick the one that fits your workflow, not the one with the louder marketing.
+Here's an honest take on what each tool does well, so you pick the one that fits your workflow, not the one with the louder marketing.

 Where Wispr Flow wins